cmadajski/niner_miner/README.md

 For additional troubleshooting, refer to [this page](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ## Running the Code
-This app uses the Flask framework as a backend, so you must start a local development server to get the app up and working.
-The way the app is currently set up, just navigate to the niner_miner directory and run the command ```python run.py``` to start the server.
+Navigate to the ```src``` directory.
+Then use the command ```python main.py``` to start the development server and allow access to the app.

 An IP Address should be visible in the console, and you can either ctl+click the address or copy and paste the address into a web browser to view the app.
 You can also manually enter this address into your webbrowser if needed: ```http://127.0.0.1:5000/```

+## Work in Progress
+At this time in development, the application still has most of its functions non-operational.
+We are hoping to have most functions working as intended by the last week of April.